 Grants Specialist Salary

-Grants Specialists in the United States can expect wages of $49K annually on average.
+Average Grants Specialists in the United States make around $49K annually.
 Residence is the biggest factor affecting pay for this group, followed by career length.
-Work is enjoyable for Grants Specialists, who typically claim high levels of job satisfaction.
-Female Grants Specialists make up most of the survey respondents at 78 percent.
+Men are in the minority of survey respondents, with female Grants Specialists making up 76 percent.
+Job satisfaction is high and work is enjoyable for most Grants Specialists.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-The data in this summary comes from the PayScale salary survey.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Grants Specialist